How Many Sets Should You Do Per Muscle Group Per Week?

 How to Count Sets for Each Muscle

 Compound exercises work some muscles better than others.
-For example, the bench press is about twice as good for your chest as your triceps (study).
-So, some people—I think mistakenly—say that pushing exercises count as a full set for your chest but only half a set for your triceps.
+For example, pushing exercises are about twice as good for your chest as your triceps (study).
+So, some people—I think mistakenly—count pressing exercises as a full set for your chest and half a set for your triceps.

-The problem is that the bench press works the short heads of your triceps much better than the long heads.
-That means two sets of the bench press wouldn’t give you one full set for your triceps, it would give you two sets for the short heads and hardly any stimulation for the long ones.
+The problem is that pressing works the short heads of your triceps much better than the long head.
+That means two sets of bench press wouldn’t give you one full set for your triceps; it would give you two sets for the two shorter heads and hardly any stimulation for the long one.
 You won’t build muscle very well that way.

 Triceps extensions are as good for your triceps as pressing exercises are for your chest (study).
-It works them fully.
+They work your triceps fully.
 That counts as a full set for your triceps.
 You can also choose variations that bias the long head, such as overhead extensions and skull crushers.
 With a little biomechanics, you can make much better workout programs.

 So, whenever an exercise brings a muscle close to failure, I count that as a full set, but I also make sure to have a mix of exercises that properly target every muscle someone is trying to grow.
 If any of this seems daunting, don’t ever look at your back muscles.
 It’s a mess back there.